 Employee Rights - Paid Sick Leave & Expanded Family and Medical Leave Under the Families First Coronavirus Response Act

 The School Districts of Tuolumne County are working with our Community Partners to help deliver meals to families of school-age students (0-18) during this difficult time.
 Find information on how each district is distributing to families.

 Find the answers to many of your questions regarding the COVID-19 virus and school closures.

 Latest Communications from TCSOS

-Extended Learning Resources
+Extended Learning Opportunities (ELO)